Nitesh-Kumar-Garhewal/Login_Web_Page/README.md

 2. **Navigate to the Project Directory** :

-Change your working directory to the project folder:
+Change your working directory to the project folder :

 cd Login_Web_Page

 3. **Open the Project in Your Browser** :

 Open the index.html file in your web browser.
-You can do this by:
+You can do this by :

 - Double-clicking the index.html file in your file explorer, or

-- Using the following command in your terminal: open index.html
+- Using the following command in your terminal :

+  open index.html

 ## Live Demo :-

-You can view a live demo of the project at:
+You can view a live demo of the project at :

 https://nitesh-kumar-garhewal.github.io/Login_Web_Page/